Captain-juwon/sidehustle_training/README.md

 # sidehustle_training
-All exercises done in the course
+All exercises done in side hustle training